datamapper/dm-more/dm-is-remixable/README.txt

   include DataMapper::Resource

   #User can have many addresses
-  remix n, Addressable, :accessor => "addresses"
+  remix n, :addressables, :as => "addresses"
   # - creates a class called UserAddress
       (default name would be UserAddressable, but Addressable#suffix was specified)
   # - duplicates the properties of Addressable within UserAddress